 “Jingle Bells, Batman smells...”
 We all know the rhyme, which is to say that Batman has been associated with Christmas for as long as anyone can remember.
 Perhaps not to the same degree as Rudolph the Red-Nose Reindeer, but such is the magic of the holidays.

-Michael Keaton reprises his role as Gotham City’s guardian angel, this time pitted against Danny DeVito as the Penguin and Michelle Pfeiffer as Catwoman, set against the backdrop of evil machinations of mogul Max Schreck, as played by Christopher Walken.
-The story takes place over the holidays, and the wintry setting adds a unique quality to what could have been just another super-hero sequel.
+Michael Keaton reprises his role as Gotham City’s guardian angel, this time pitted against Danny DeVito as the Penguin and Michelle Pfeiffer as Catwoman, while evil mogul Max Schreck, played by Christopher Walken, plots in the background.
+The wintry setting adds a unique quality to what could have been just another super-hero sequel.
 The crisp air, the quiet of new-fallen snow, as well as the contrast of the bright lights and tinsel, and all help make the Dark Knight even darker by comparison.

 But it isn’t the only off-beat holiday offering for those tired of the seemingly never-ending showings of